irmen/prog8/docs/source/technical.rst

     $01e7 (1280140) : cpu stack
     $0264 (1258159) : unknown

-Apparently the most cpu activity while running this program is spent in a division routine.
+Apparently the most cpu activity while running this program is spent in a division routine which uses the 'remainder' and 'dividend' variables.
+As you can see, sometimes even actual assembly instructions end up in the tables above if they are in a routine that is executed very often (the 'stz' instructions in this example).
+The tool isn't powerful enough to see what routine the variables or instructions are part of, but it prints the line number in the assembly listing file so you can investigate that manually.

+You can see in the example above that the variables that are among the most used are neatly placed in zeropage already.
+If you see for instance a variable that is heavily used and that is *not* in zeropage, you could consider adding ``@zp`` to that variable's declaration to prioritize it to be put into zeropage.